Not all Will writers are the same (whether they are in a Will Writing Business or a Law firm!)

 'Self-regulated providers are covered by similar requirements to those in authorised professions.
 For example, they are subject to training requirements, codes of conduct, PII requirements and external complaints mechanisms.
 Both the SWW and the IPW have entrance exams, codes of conduct and requirements for professional development (CPD) and require members to have PII.
 Customers of these providers can refer complaints to these bodies'.

-So, is the situation safer with a regulated law firm?
-If you chose to use a regulated solicitors firm, you will know that the firm has sufficient insurance.
-You will also know that it is regulated by the SRA so that if things do go wrong, they will investigate and help sort the situation out.
-But, in my view, being with a law firm doesn’t necessarily guarantee the best service, or indeed a ‘qualified’ fee earner.
-If you are not a higher net worth client, your fee earner may well be a paralegal.
+Being with a law firm doesn’t necessarily guarantee the best service, or indeed a ‘qualified’ fee earner.
+Particularly if you are not a higher net worth client, your fee earner may well be a paralegal.
 The world of law wouldn’t work without paralegals; they are wonderful...BUT...they may have no formal qualifications (just like your unregulated Will Writer) and whilst in an excellent firm their work will be counter checked by someone more senior, if they didn’t ask you the right questions at your first meeting, it won’t be clear if they have missed some crucial advice.
 There is also no guarantee that their work is in reality suitably checked, even if they do fall under regulation that requires it.

 You can go to a law firm an see someone fully qualified, or you can see an unqualified paralegal (who may have plenty of experience).
 Don’t rely on the fact that they are a regulated firm - Ask.
 Ask the PERSON in front of you what their qualifications and/or experience is regardless of where you go.
 Don’t put all Will Writers in the 'unqualified' bundle, or all representatives in a law firm in the 'qualified' bundle.
 Neither is correct.
-I choose to specialise in more simple Wills and trusts as this means that I can keep my costs down.
-That doesn’t mean I cant give you advice on estate planning, tax planning, business assets etc, but if I think you are better off in a law firm specialising in your more complex area, that is what I will advise you -because it is my business and my one aim is to provide you with the best service for your particular situation.
-I have a handful of firms that I refer more complex, high net worth clients to, or more complex trusts, but even in that instance I will only refer to a fee earner who I know will be the right fit for a client and is suitably qualified.

 Just make sure you do your research (whether that is about a law firm or a Will Writer) and know about the person you are meeting.